timvw/badass/README.md

 Use the (compiled) SQL templates to build database artifacts (tables, views, ...)

-Currently we only render CTAS, eg:
+Currently, we only render CTAS, eg:

 ```sql
 SELECT * FROM foo
 ```

-Becomes
+We will create a table as following:

 ```sql
 CREATE TABLE xxx AS SELECT * FROM foo